 Either way, if your dog has an allergy or intolerance, you’ll want to be careful about everything that could enter your dog’s mouth.
 This includes food that you or your children may drop on the floor.
 It can feel like a full-time job, but it will be worthwhile when your dog is finally feeling comfortable again.

 Unfortunately, dogs cannot manage their own diet and food intake.
 They are much more likely to eat everything in sight.
 So it is up to you to monitor and control what goes into your dog’s mouth – especially when an allergy is involved.

 Just like you, your dog can be allergic to virtually anything.
 However, if you’re just starting to investigate potential triggers, you may start with the following list of common dog food allergens:

 If this reminds you of what you read the last time you looked at the list of your dog’s food ingredients, you may be on to something.
 These are all very common ingredients in most dog foods.
 This is exactly why there is a need for hypoallergenic dog food.

 The ingredients on this list aren’t necessarily bad for your dog.
 In fact, many of them are a part of a healthy canine diet.
 But if your pup happens to be allergic, they could be deadly.

 And if your dog has one allergy, there’s a chance it has others too.

 How to Treat Dog Allergies

 If you want to take a conservative approach and make small changes before moving to a complete hypoallergenic diet, start by giving your dog foods that only have one source of protein.
-For example, if your dog food has fish, chicken and lamb, put it aside for now and opt for a food with only one of those protein sources instead.
+For example, if your dog food has fish, chicken, and lamb, put it aside for now and opt for food with only one of those protein sources instead.